 When caring for their smiles, few people consider the importance of a healthy jawbone.
 In fact, your jawbone helps keep your teeth strong, healthy, and holds them in place.
 But when a patient fails at replacing missing teeth, they leave their jawbone vulnerable to bone loss.
 In today’s blog, Dr. James Fondriest, explains how… Read more »

+Do you need to repair a chipped tooth?
 Accidents happen.
-Whether from a sports injury or biting down on a popcorn kernel, our teeth can become cracked or chipped.
+Whether from a sports injury, biting on a foreign object in your food, or a bad oral habit, our teeth can become cracked or chipped.
 Thankfully, patients have a variety of options available for repairing damaged teeth.
-In today’s blog, your Lake Forest cosmetic dentist, Dr. James Fondriest, discusses popular methods of smile restoration.
+In today’s blog, Dr. James Fondriest, discusses popular… Read more »

 Dr. James Fondriest, understands the importance of a beautiful smile.
 This is why Dr. Fondriest offers porcelain-fused-to-metal, or PFM, crowns.
 With PFM crowns, Dr. Fondriest helps patients preserve and protect their smiles.
 In today’s blog, Dr. Fondriest explains the benefits and placement process of PFM crowns.

 Tooth enamel protects our teeth from cavities and injury.
 In fact, the enamel on your teeth is the hardest substance in the human body.
 But what is tooth enamel?
 What happens when our enamel is damaged?
 In today’s blog, your Lake Forest general dentist, Dr. James Fondriest, explains the importance of tooth enamel.

 Did you know that losing a tooth can promote bone loss in your jaw?
 In addition, traditional dentures can actually make the problem worse, further degrading the bone around the missing teeth.
 Your Lake Forest dentist, Dr. James Fondriest, explains how dental implants influence jaw bone retention and provide seamless tooth replacement.